 - Held loosely or drooped.
-When a horse is relaxed and content, they will hold their ears more loosely, with each ear pointing outward slight and down from the head, indicating they aren't on alert, or are relaxed.
+When a horse is relaxed and content, they will hold their ears more loosely, with each ear pointing outward slightly and down from the head, indicating they aren't on alert or are relaxed.

 - Pointed back (but not pinned).
 If your horse has their ears back, but hasn't pinned them, they're probably trying to hear what's going on behind them, or they're feeling frightened or submissive.
 If you're mounted, your horse may be trying to pay attention to you.

 - Pinned flat back.
 If your horse pins their ears, they're mad or irritated.
 It's like an immediate red flag that something is wrong, so tread cautiously here and figure out what's upsetting your horse.